MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/05/devtools-102.md

 <!-- Subtitle: Use new filters in the Retainers section of a heap snapshot to simplify retainer paths. -->

 In previous versions of Microsoft Edge, cycles and internal nodes were displayed in the **Retainers** section of a heap snapshot.
-_Cycles_ refer to nodes that appear at least twice in a retainer path, with one of those appearances being later in the path than the other.
-In terms of freeing up memory, removing the first appearance is the most important.
-The second and potentially subsequent appearances are still displayed in the Retainers section.
-Internal nodes are objects specific to V8, the JavaScript engine in Microsoft Edge, that are also displayed in the **Retainers** section.

-In Microsoft Edge 102, the Retainers section in the Memory tool now has new filters to hide cycles and hide internal nodes in the retainer path.
+To help simplify the retainer path, in Microsoft Edge 102, the **Retainers** section in the **Memory** tool now has new filters to hide cycles and to hide internal nodes in the retainer path.
-Using these filters help simplify the retainer path.

 ![New filters for retainers in the Memory tool.](devtools-102-images/filters-retainers-memory-tool.png)
 <!-- Instructions for screenshot